-KEY AUDIT MATTER AUDIT RESPONSE
+KEY AUDIT MATTER

-1 Impairment of property, plant and equipment
+Impairment of property, plant and equipment

-As at 31 December 2023, the carrying amount of the Group's property, plant and equipment was \$3,663,000, which included plant and equipment with a carrying amount of \$3,079,000.
+As at 31 December 2024, the carrying amount of the Group's property, plant and equipment was \$2,488,000, which included plant and machinery with a carrying amount of \$1,924,000.
 The Group had assessed that there were indicators of impairment on property, plant and equipment held by certain subsidiaries that were loss making.
 As such, management performed an impairment assessment by determining their recoverable amounts using the fair value less costs of disposal method.

-When performing the impairment assessment, the Group engaged an independent professional valuer to assess the fair value of the Group's plant and machinery.
-The valuation required significant judgement to be made in determining the appropriate valuation methodology and the key assumptions used which include budgeted purchase cost and incidental costs to purchase the similar machinery, adjusted for physical deterioration and economic obsolescence rate.
-Arising from this assessment, the Group recorded an impairment loss of \$905,000 for plant and machinery during the financial year.
+When performing the impairment assessment, the Group has used the recent selling prices of similar used machines as a proxy to determine the fair value of machines with impairment indicators, adjusted for machine model, age and functionality.
+Arising from this assessment, the Group recorded an impairment loss of \$862,000 for plant and machinery during the financial year.